balbuf/drupal-libraries-installer/README.md

 As well, modules will often list their external library requirements as links to ZIP distribution files or GitHub repos, making it easier to reference and pull in these dependencies in that manner with this plugin.
-- This plugin is intended only as a short-term solution for the broader issue of external library dependency management among modules and themes.

 [composer]: https://getcomposer.org/
 [npm]: https://www.npmjs.com/